open-cluster-management-io/policy-collection/policygenerator/policy-sets/community/kyverno/multitenancy/README.md

 https://kyverno.io/policies/?policytypes=Best%2520Practices

-we look to create a PolicySet based on RHACM-Policies and Kyverno Integration
+We look to create a `PolicySet` based on Open Cluster Management Policies and Kyverno Integration

 ## List of Policies